bluefeet/o-js/doc/Overview.md

 - [Types Documentation](Types.md)
 - [Plumbing Documentation](Plumbing.md)

+## Support

+The best way to get support is to hop on over to the [o.js Gitter Channel](https://gitter.im/bluefeet/o-js) and ask there.
+Alternatively you can open a [GitHub Issue](https://github.com/bluefeet/o-js/issues), or better yet fork the repo and make a pull request.

+See [Contributing](#contributing), below, for more information.

 ## Custom Builds

 Custom builds of o.js, containing only the features you need, can be created easily by cloning the o-js repo, getting your environment setup (see Developer Setup below), and using the `bin/combine` tool like this: